 Are you in a different location from the person or organisation you are in dispute with?
 Or, are you fearful / want to remain distant from the other party?
-Affirmative Mediations can assist you with mediating online.
+If so, your Mediation can potentially occur by telephone / video-conferencing.

 Considering mediating online?

 Generally speaking, negotiating in person or “around the table” is considered to be the most effective method of negotiation.
-However, in may circumstances this is not in the parties best interest.
+However, in may circumstances this is not in the parties best interest or reasonably practicable.

 The term “power imbalance” describes the situation where one party feels that the other has the “upper hand” or is in a superior negotiating position, affecting the ability of the less dominate person to see matters clearly and negotiate effectively.
 Sometimes this is just a perceived weakness, although usually the disadvantage to the “weaker” party’s position is the same.

 One example of where a power imbalance invariably exists is in the case of matrimonial disputes involving domestic violence.
 In nearly all instances of matrimonial disputes, mediation is conducted by “shuttle mediation”, where the parties do not come into contact but the mediator “shuttles” in between each party taking with he or she the various offers and comments (as permitted by the party disclosing them).